 Traditional project management

-Traditional project management approaches assume that requirements are well known at the start.
-These methods use the commonly understood ‘project triangle’ of time, cost and scope whereby the scope is fixed at the start of the project and both time and cost are varied as the project continues.
+Such methods use the commonly understood ‘project triangle’ of time, cost and scope whereby the scope is fixed at the start of the project and both time and cost are varied as the project continues.
 This is one reason why many such projects suffer from time and cost overruns.

-On Agile projects time and cost are normally the fixed elements but the requirements and scope of the project are variable.
+On agile projects time and cost are normally the fixed elements but the requirements and scope of the project are variable.
 Agile therefore is better at delivering on time than more traditional project management approaches.

 Agile approaches focus on incremental and iterative releases of products to users and customers, each iteration or incremental release giving the user yet more functionality.
 Agile can therefore deliver products early to users and this helps users better understand and refine their requirements after a period of use.